MariosGkMeng/Straightforward-Obsidian2Latex/README.md

 For each user-defined parameter, go to the "PARAMETERS" section, wherein the 'PARS' dictionary is located.

 To set the paths for the .md file to be converted, change the `PARS['📂']['markdown-file']` and `PARS['📂']['tex-file']`.
-Then, just run all code blocks and VOILA!
+Then, just run the code block under the section "Rest of code" and VOILA!